Relocating to Boston

 If there's a major league, then Boston has a team in it.

 Boston also has all manner of other recreation, from sailing on the Charles, to cross-country skiing to just hanging out at the beach.
 You can even go downhill skiing right outside the city (at the Great Blue Hill), if you don't mind that the trail isn't that long (but New England's major ski resorts are within a two to three hour drive).
-The Metropolitan District Commission runs a number of forest preserves, parks, beaches, swimming pools and skating rings; the Audubon Society and the Trustees of Reservations (two private groups) also oversee wildlife preserves.
+The Department of Conservation and Recreation runs a number of forest preserves, parks, beaches, swimming pools and skating rings; the Audubon Society and the Trustees of Reservations (two private groups) also oversee wildlife preserves.

 Many communities have their own recreation leagues; a number have their own town forests.